sitn/sitn_geoshop_connector/README.md

 ## How to use

-Downlaod the JAR file from a released version and paste it into your installed Extract in `WEB-INF/classes/connectors`
+Download the JAR file from a released version and paste it into your installed Extract in `WEB-INF/classes/connectors`

 ## Dev environement